-Notice how this introduction email is extremely easy to reply to.
 All a client has to do is say ‘sure’ and you will take it from there.
 That’s what you want.
-Compare it to an email that ends with “let me know…” There’s no comparison.

-Make no mistake, mastering this email template is actually one of the most valuable things you can do in your business.
-That’s why I wrote a full tutorial on how to customize this freelance email template here.
+Make no mistake, mastering the cold introduction email is one of the most valuable things you can do in your business.
+That’s why I wrote a full tutorial on how to customize this one email template.

 After you send an introduction email, or any important email to a potential client really, you should immediately schedule your follow up email.